Amanda America Dickson

-Amanda America Dickson (November 20, 1849 – June 11, 1893) was an African-American socialite in Georgia who became known as one of the wealthiest African American women of the 19th century after inheriting a large estate from her white planter father.
+Amanda America Dickson (November 20, 1849 – June 11, 1893) was an African-American socialite in Georgia who became known as one of the wealthiest African-American women of the 19th century after inheriting a large estate from her white planter father.

-Born into slavery, she was the child of David Dickson, a white planter, and Julia Frances Lewis (Dickson), a young enslaved woman of his who was thirteen when her daughter was born.
-Amanda was raised by Elizabeth Sholars Dickson, her white grandmother and legal mistress.
-She was educated and schooled in the social skills of her father's class, and he helped her to enjoy a life of privilege away from the harsh realities of slavery before emancipation following the Civil War.
+Born into slavery, she was the child of David Dickson, a white planter, and Julia Frances Lewis (Dickson), a girl he enslaved, who was thirteen when Amanda was born.
+Amanda was raised by Elizabeth Sholars Dickson, her white grandmother and legal mistress (owner).
+She was educated and schooled in the social skills of her father's class, and he helped her to enjoy a life of relative privilege away from the harsh realities of slavery before emancipation following the American Civil War.
 In her late 20s, Dickson attended the normal school of Atlanta University, a historically black college, from 1876 to 1878.

 After her father's death in 1885, Amanda Dickson inherited his estate.
 His white relatives challenged the will but Dickson ultimately won a successful ruling in the case.
 His estate included 17,000 acres of land in Hancock and Washington counties in Georgia.
-She married twice: her first husband was white while her second husband was wealthy, educated, and mixed-race.
+She married twice: Her first husband was white, while her second husband was wealthy, educated, and mixed-race.